junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 * To make your vocals stand out more, analyze it via FFT, and EQ boost a dip >3k.
 Cut the dominant vocal frequencies that you found in the instro (prolly <3k).
 This isn't just good advice for mashups, this is good advice in general.
 If it stands out too much, do the reverse.
 If the instro has an annoying synth, compress the mids with ReaFIR.
 * You may need to apply (long-term) compression to vocals &/ a bit of reverb to hide artefacts
 * You can insert elements of each to have a more elegant mashup.
 If stems are not available, don't be afraid to make some MIDI snippets.
 If the song of the acapella originally had a silence, silence the new instrumental for a few seconds.
 Same goes for EQ cuts, fades, etc. This adds variety & familiarity.
 * After a few jobs, you'll inevitably encounter Tricky chord progressions.
-If all else fails, you could try having a different instrumental for the verses & the chorus.
+If all else fails, you could try having a different instrumental for the verses & the chorus, but it's only an absolute last resort.
 * If you find, after matching pitch, EQ, loudness, 2 musical elements aren't cohesive (this is more applicable to mixes), maybe it's an imaging problem.
 You may need to make their widths more similar or dissimilar.
 A (multiband) width tool may be useful.
 * It is possible to make surround mashups.
 Most of mine have been upscales (upscale A & I separately, with different settings).
-Surround upscales, particularly with mashups, mostly sound bad depending on how well the instrumental upscales.
-For it to sound good, you will prolly need at least stems for the instrumental.
-For best quality, you probably want to varispeed the tempo stretch, then upscale to surround, then use a surround pitchshifter (e.g, Elastique VST).
+Surround upscales, particularly with mashups, mostly sound bad depending on how well the instrumental upscales, even with ML stems, so I only do this for about 20% of my mashups when I know it will sound acceptable due to instrumentation (sufficient presence of strings).
+In most other cases, you may need proper stems for the instrumental for it to sound good, or just not do a surround mashup at all.
 * Layer clips if you're short on ideas for ending.
 * Sectional/clip filtering is good.
-* If you've matched the pitches of A & I, but it still sounds bad & you don't know why, maybe it's a 5ths trap (they're a 5th apart), or it's possible A/I have shifted keys, particularly in the (pre) chorus.
 * In Traktor, fractional BPM with a deviation of 0.001 to an integer can usually be rounded & ignored.
 But if it's 0.003, maybe it's right

 Video